-A Christmas Carol: Inspirations, Interpretations, and a Deep Analysis -- A Spooky Spotlight on Charl
+Charles Dickens' A Christmas Carol: Inspirations, Interpretations, and a Literary Analysis

-Arguably Dickens’ most famous work, there is something inescapably archetypal about “A Christmas Carol.”
-Its heavyweight power to charm, chill, and awe has made it one of the most adapted pieces of literature, featuring in dozens and dozens of films, audio dramas, and stage plays.
-There are half a dozen musicals built around the story, countless cartoons, not to mention operas, ballets, and commercials.
+Arguably Dickens’ most famous work, “A Christmas Carol” packs a stunning archetypal power – a relatability without expiration date – that transcends culture and time.
+Its heavyweight power to charm, chill, and awe has made it one of the most adapted pieces of literature: in over 200 films, audio dramas, and stage plays, a dozen unique musicals, countless cartoons, four operas, three ballets, and plenty of cheeky commercials.
 What is it about Scrooge’s cathartic redemption that has made this seasonal novella surpass “David Copperfield,” “Great Expectations,” and “Bleak House” in popularity?

-High-brow critics may cringe at the idea that of its supremacy among Dickens’ works, but it is not his most adored story for nothing; it speaks to universal urges and illustrates the Jungian “Hero’s Journey” in an almost biblical manner.
-We see a ruined, damned sinner be summoned by supernatural powers, cross the barriers of place and time, return to the touchstone of his emotional retardation, experience the healing balm of memory, feel emotions unfelt for decades, be broken down through self-awareness, be cast into the darkness of despair, repent his past behavior, plead for unmerited mercy, receive it, be resurrected from despair and made anew, return to the beginning of his journey empowered with a new perspective, and transform the world around him with his newfound heart.
+High-brow critics may cringe at the mention of its supremacy among Dickens’ works, but it is not his most adored story for nothing: it speaks to universal urges and illustrates the Jungian “Hero’s Journey” in an almost biblical manner.
+We see a ruined, damned sinner summoned forth by supernatural powers, cross the barriers of space and time, return to the touchstone of his emotional retardation, experience the healing balm of memory, feel emotions unfelt for decades, be broken down through self-awareness, be cast into the darkness of despair, repent of his past behavior, plead for unmerited mercy, receive it, be resurrected from despair and made anew, return to the beginning of his journey empowered with a new perspective, and transform the world around him with his newfound heart.

 It is as archetypal as “The Odyssey” or “The Inferno,” and its seasonal nature causes its recitation to be a yearly ritual for much of the human race.
-Every Christmas people religiously watch George C. Scott, Alistair Simms, Michael Caine, Albert Finney, Patrick Stewart, Mr. Magoo, and Reginald Owen undergo the grueling transformation from nihilistic cynic to grateful humanitarian.
-While it may strike some readers as sentimental (it is Dickens, after all), it clearly does what good art is intended to do: cause a deep, personal reaction in the hearts and minds of its consumers.
+Every December, people religiously watch George C. Scott, Alistair Simms, Michael Caine, Albert Finney, Patrick Stewart, Scrooge McDuck, and Mr. Magoo undergo the grueling transformation from nihilistic cynic to grateful humanitarian.
+While it may strike some readers as sentimental (it is Dickens, after all), it clearly accomplishes what good art is intended to: trigger a deep, personal reaction in the hearts and minds of its consumers.

 Scrooge’s whole universe is haunted.
 The streets of London are invaded and obscured by the genius of Ignorance – the thick-boiling brown smog – and pinched bitterly by the genius of Want – the icy brine of frost that nips everything within sight.
 Dickens warns us well in advance that the supernatural and natural worlds are due to clash, both with his memorable opening line and with his personified elements ruling the city streets like a monopoly: the ignorant smog which hides light, creates anonymity, and prevents perspective, and the avaricious frost which squelches life, proliferates misery, and is felt universally regardless of class.